Ali0th/sci-aviti/README.md

 ## Step 2: `sci-rocket` demultiplexing

 The `.fastq.gz` files are almost identical to Illumina's, apart from an important difference.
 Illumina sequences the reverse complement of the `p5` index. `sci-rocket` takes this into account when reading the sequences and reverses the `p5` to match the `example_barcodes`.
 AVITI, on the other hand, reads `p5` exactly as it is on the `example_barcodes` list.
 To avoid errors, create a modified `example_barcodes.tsv` file with reverse complement `p5` oligos and point the `sci-rocket` config file to it.
-An example of an updated `example_barcodes.tsv` can be found at
+An example of an updated `example_barcodes.tsv` can be found at this github repository.
-`/g/hvu/MVlachonikolou/all_you_need_for_AVITI`.

 Finally, point the `path_fastq` of the `sci-rocket sample_sheet.tsv` to:
 `path/to/bases2fastq_output/Samples/Unassigned`